etowahadams/pixijs-rendering-comparison/README.md

 # PixiJS Rendering Comparison

-Animating thousands of points on a canvas is a common task in data visualization.
+Interactive data visualizations like scatterplots require efficient rendering of thousands of points.
+What is the most performant PixiJS rendering stratgy for rendering many different graphics objects?

-This repository tests the performance of different rendering strategies for this task, using the [PixiJS](https://github.com/pixijs/pixijs) v7.
+This repository tests the performance of different rendering strategies for this task, using the [PixiJS](https://github.com/pixijs/pixijs) v7 and v8.

 Try the [live demo](https://etowahadams.github.io/pixijs-rendering-comparison/).